DCASE-REPO/psds_eval/README.md

    | Class 2 | | 1 | | |
    | Class 3 | 1 | | | 1 |

-   PSDS, also allows a custom weight to be applied to CTs in order to define their importance in the final evaluation.
+   PSDS also allows a custom weight to be applied to CTs in order to define their importance in the final evaluation.
 Such weighting can be crucial when the evaluation dataset is unbalanced.
 For instance, the sound of a window glass breaking rarely happens in the real world, yet the reliable